A look back into our past…

 The Ranch was purchased by John and Carmela Maitland in 1976 as a place for Mrs. Maitland to ride her horses.
 During the Maitland’s ownership, the old ranch house was refurbished and a large orchard, berry patch and seven varieties of seedless grapes were planted.

-1981
+1979 - 1981

-Sadly, in the late 1980’s the vineyard fell prey to the bacterium that causes Pierce’s Disease and by the mid-1990’s, the winery began to outsource grapes from Santa Barbara and San Luis Obispo Counties.
+Sadly, in the late 1980’s the vineyard fell prey to the bacterium that causes Pierce’s Disease and by the late-1990’s, the winery began to outsource grapes from Santa Barbara and San Luis Obispo Counties.

 2015